 Nearly 30 years after my diagnosis, there are still some people who think I don’t have enough faith, am lazy, or am an attention seeker.
 They are all wrong, and the people who judge you are wrong, too.
 Don’t let them bring you down.

-Remember, you are not alone.
-There are millions of people out there who understand what you’re going through.
+Remember, you are not alone in your fight.
+Millions of people throughout the world fight the same monsters and understand what you’re going through.
 You can find support and understanding from others who have been in your shoes.
 Don’t be afraid to reach out.

 If you or someone you know is struggling with bipolar disorder, there are resources available to help.
 The National Alliance on Mental Illness (NAMI) offers support groups and educational programs for people with mental illness and their loved ones.
 The Depression and Bipolar Support Alliance (DBSA) also offers support groups and educational materials.

 Bipolar disorder will give you hard days, but you can fight it.
 Even if you fall, you will get up again.
 Trust in yourself and look for support from others to give you the strength you need.